valory-xyz/open-autonomy/deployments/readme.md

 export VERSION=dev
 make build-images
 ```
 Images are built and tagged on an application by application basis.
-This is so that valory images are pre-installed with the necessary dependencies to allow fast start up in production.
+This is so that Valory images are pre-installed with the necessary dependencies to allow fast start up in production.

 This will build and tag the development Dockerfile in deployments/Dockerfiles.